lisa-butler/My-Dive-Log/README.md

 <a name="content"></a>

 * All content was written by the developer as part of an academic exercise for the Code Institute.
+* All images used are owned by the developer or permission has been granted for their usage.